Trustworthy Representation Learning via Information Funnels and Bottlenecks: Discussion

 \section{Discussion}

+In today's data-driven epoch, it remains challenging to create useful data representations that remain invariant to nuisance factors, especially in scarce data and low supervision settings.
 Information-theoretic objectives are a concise way to conveniently specify multiple requirements from first principles.
-In this work, we focused on deep invariant representation learning and characterized the FUNCK family of objectives with desiderata in fairness, privacy, predictive performance, and faithfulness to the input data.

-Our results revealed a substantial information leakage by the encoded inputs.
-This is exacerbated by the fact that there is no privacy guarantee for each individual, given that any observation is at risk of revealing some private information.
-As mentioned above, the term privacy was used loosely, and we are simply reusing the terminology from previous work.
+In this work, we have expanded on the IBSI, CPF, CFB, and VFAE analyses, contributed with a novel multi-objective analysis never performed on these methods, and proposed the CPFSI, a new method for invariant representation learning in the supervised and semi-supervised setting, which conceptually expands the recently proposed CPF.
+The introduction of a conditional element to the predictive posterior, gave us another perspective on these methods and on the complex interplay between the different factors involved in invariant representation learning and fair classification.

-High representation fidelity is an indication of the usefulness of the representation in undefined downstream tasks, and this is achieved by CPF, CPFSI, and IBSI.
-While IBSI is targeted at a single task, by applying the chain rule for mutual information to IBSI, the authors of~\cite{moyer2018invariant} introduced an artifact in the resulting variational bound that encourages high-fidelity representations.
-In contrast, CFB, which is also specialized to a single task, has representations with high reconstruction error that can be considered useless for an arbitrary downstream task.
-Nevertheless, the simplicity of the CFB allows for better encoding in terms of fairness and information leakage.
-We have identified CPFSI as covering the middle ground between these extremes, allowing to trade smoothly between fairness, privacy, predictive performance, and reconstruction fidelity.
-Further, while we focused on the semi-supervised case, CPFSI can easily be extended towards other weak supervised scenarios or settings where we aim to learn a shared representation that is invariant to some context $\s$.
-Much like~\cite{louizos2015variational}, we could also extend our work to the domain adaptation setting.
-Given the relation of the variational bound with previous work, our method could also provide a weakly supervised alternative to the CFB method.
-Finally, since our variational decoder depends on the sensitive attribute, CPFSI, CPF, and IBSI are capable of controllable data generation.
-It was out of the scope of this work to investigate this.
+The concept of representation is generally not well-defined, but it is common to consider that a good representation encapsulates multiple explanatory factors, as noted by~\citet{bengio2013representation}.
+High reconstruction fidelity is an indication of the usefulness of the representation in undefined downstream tasks, and this is achieved by CPF, CPFSI, and IBSI.
+While IBSI originally targets at a single task,~\citet{moyer2018invariant} introduced an artifact in the resulting variational bound that encouraged high-fidelity representations by applying the chain rule for mutual information.
+In contrast, CFB, which is also specialized to a single task, has representations with high reconstruction error that make it useless for arbitrary downstream tasks.
+Nevertheless, the simplicity of the CFB allows for better encoding in terms of fairness and privacy.
+We have identified CPFSI as covering a middle ground between these extremes, while also extending the reachable Pareto front for the conflicting objectives.